osrf/icra2023_ros2_gz_tutorial/README.md

     8. Launch in Python, XML, YAML
     9. Security (SROS2)
     10. DDS
-    11. Present and elaborate on points of whether people should switch to ROS 2.
-(Chris, 30 mins)
+    11. Present and elaborate on points of whether people should switch to ROS 2
         1. Community projects built on top of ROS 2
             1.  microROS for running on embedded systems
             2.  navigation2